 Last year I wrote a series called 28 days, 28 ways about connecting with your husband in simple ways.
 One of my suggestions was to send him a selfie.
 As silly as that may sound, I try to make it a point to do that when life is crazy.
 With all the technology we have at our disposal these days, why not use it to help us stay connected with our husbands?

 4. Ask this question.

 In that same series, I shared one question I aim to ask my husband every day: How can I help you today?
 More than anything else, this question helps me keep my heart focused on him on the busy days.
 By knowing what he needs from me, whether it’s taking clothes to the cleaners or looking for a book he needs, I am reminded of my special role as his helper.

 Of all the things we do to stay connected when the calendar is crazy, prayer is the most important—and often the most neglected.
 It’s easy when we’re both busy and going in different directions for a gap to form between us.
 Prayer is the most powerful way we have to keep that from happening.

 The busy seasons will come for all of us.
 But by taking just a few specific steps, we can keep our hearts connected even when the calendar explodes!

-How do you stay connected with your husband during the busy seasons?
+How do you stay connected with your spouse during the busy seasons?